yamankatby/react-native-everywhere/pages/index.md

 ## Respecting the Platform

-> "Be together.
-Not the same." — Android slogan
+> Be together.
+Not the same. — Android slogan

 We want our apps to run everywhere while maintaining the spirit of the platform they run on.
 This is what makes React "**Native**" different from other frameworks that simply run a website within an in-app browser (like Ionic).

 Something like font sizes, colors, the behavior of some specific components (like touchables), and sometimes the entire design must be defined separately for each platform.

 You are right... nor this will be an easy task.
-However, it is (mostly) possible.
+However, it is (mostly) possible if you separate enough time and effort for it.